Fully quantum fluctuation theorems: Conditional fluctuation relations

-By additionally assuming the energy translation invariant model as in section \ref{SecEnergyIndependence} one regains the energy translation invariance of the induced CPMs $\Delta^{j}\tilde{\mathcal{F}}_{\pm}(\sigma){\Delta^{\dagger}}^{k} =\tilde{\mathcal{F}}_{\pm}\big( \Delta^{j}\sigma{\Delta^{\dagger}}^{k}\big)$.
-Analogous to section \ref{SecRegainingClassicalCrooks} we can also define $\tilde{P}_{\pm}(w)$ can be interpreted as the probability that the energy reservoir looses the energy $w$ and that the control measurement is successful.
-The decoupling again guarantees the stability of the transition probabilities under repeated energy measurements.
+where $\tilde{P}_{\pm}(w)$ can be interpreted as the probability that the energy reservoir looses the energy $w$ and that the control measurement is successful.
+The decoupling again guarantees the stability of the detection probabilities under repeated energy measurements.
 We obtain the classical conditional Crooks relation

-in a manner very similar to what we did in section \ref{SecRegainingClassicalCrooks}.
+in a manner very similar to what we did in Appendix \ref{SecRegainingClassicalCrooks}.